miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 decade of vim practice.
 The "hard" work is the subject of the next article, which sometimes you just have to bite the bullet and do.

-It's a monumential task.
-It is my job to demonstrate you can whip around terabyrtes... no indeed petabytes of data like it's silly putty in your hands.
+It's a monumental task.
+It is my job to demonstrate how to whip around terabytes... no indeed petabytes of data like it's silly putty in your hands.
 Make visualization, analysis, and reporting of it as if it were mere megabytes of local data.
 I have to do this in a way that is self-motivating.
 I have to find the love in it, otherwise I'll never amp myself up to do it.
 My